Cellular Nutrition: What is it & Why is it Important?

 Cells are important, and we aren’t referring to your favorite rectangle-shaped communication devices.
 Cellular health is the foundation of your bodily health, and ensuring you have good cellular health and nutrition is crucial for keeping healthy as a whole.

-Our cells make up the tissues that make up our organs that make up entire systems.
+Our trillions of cells make up the tissues that make up our organs that make up entire systems.
 Ultimately, when cells fail, our bodies begin to fail.
 Making sure we are taking care of our cells is important, but it’s also hard to understand just what that entails.

 Together, we’ll learn what cellular health is, how it pertains to cellular nutrition, why it’s so important, and how we can take care of our cells to live longer and feel better.